Creating import report definitions for line items

 11. Specify or select Y in the Header field to include column headers in the import file.

-Note: In the Pillar application's reports, a line item's amounts, units and rates can appear in separate rows.
-Also, you can include header rows in your import file.
+Note: In the Pillar application's reports, a line item's amounts, units and rates can show in separate rows.
+You can also include header rows in your import file.

 12. Select Y in the Amount Lines field to populate line item data in the Pillar application report.